namtvit07/pushpop/README.md

 end
 ```

-The email is sent by [Sendgrid](https://sendgrid.com), made possible by the [sendgrid](https://github.com/pushpop-project/pushpop-sendgrid) Pushpop plugin.
+Keen IO provides the analytics data behind the report.
+The email is sent by [Sendgrid](https://sendgrid.com) via the [sendgrid](https://github.com/pushpop-project/pushpop-sendgrid) Pushpop plugin.

-Pushpop syntax is short and sweet, but because Pushpop is just Ruby it's also quite powerful.
+Pushpop syntax is short and sweet, but because Pushpop is pure Ruby it's also quite powerful.

 ### Get Started

-Excited to try out Pushpop with your Keen IO projects?
+Excited to try out Pushpop on your own projects?
 Here's a few options to choose from:

 #### The Quickstart